When someone has diabetes, their body can’t maintain healthy levels of glucose (a form of sugar) in the blood.

-All types of diabetes are increasing in prevalence; type 2 diabetes is increasing at the fastest rate.
+While all types of diabetes are increasing in prevalence, type 2 is increasing at the fastest rate.

-Genes also play a part with higher risk of type 2 diabetes in Chinese, South Asian, Indian, Pacific Islander and Aboriginal and Torres Strait Islander populations.
+Genes also play a part.
+There is a higher risk of type 2 diabetes in Chinese, South Asian, Indian, Pacific Islander, and Aboriginal and Torres Strait Islander populations.

 What are the symptoms of diabetes?

 In type 1 diabetes, symptoms are often sudden and can be life-threatening.
-Therefore, it is usually diagnosed quite quickly.
+Therefore, it’s usually diagnosed quite quickly.

-In type 2 diabetes, many people have no symptoms at all, while other signs can go unnoticed being seen as part of ‘getting older’.
-Therefore, by the time symptoms are noticed, complications of diabetes may already be present.
+In type 2 diabetes, many people have no symptoms at all.
+Other signs can go unnoticed, being seen as part of ‘getting older’.
+Therefore, by the time symptoms are noticed, complications may already be present.